Teacher Pay Calculator UK

 What is the average teacher salary in England?▼

-The DfE reported a median full-time equivalent teacher salary of £49,084 for 2024/25.
+The DfE reported median full-time equivalent teacher pay of £49,084 across all regions outside London for 2024/25.
+The classroom teacher median for England was £48,892.
 By phase: primary £49,037, secondary £52,475, special schools £51,763.
-These are median FTE figures from the School Workforce census, not averages or mode salaries.
+These are median FTE figures from the School Workforce census and teacher pension data.

 Does this page include TLR or SEN payments?▼